Chromatic Alpha Complexes: Introduction

-The entire development could have been based on chromatic variants of the \v{C}ech complex, with almost no differences, except that the complexes would be significantly larger, making computational experiments of the kind presented in this paper infeasible.
+The entire development could have been based on chromatic variants of the \v{C}ech complex, with almost no differences, except that the complex has size exponential in the number of vertices, making computational experiments of the kind presented in this paper infeasible.
 Similarly, we could have used chromatic variants of the Vietoris--Rips complex, but the complexes would again be significantly larger, and we would have to cope with topological artifacts, which at this time are not understood.
+More recently, Dowker complexes and witness complexes have been suggested as possible candidates for encoding spatial relations in the tumor microenvironment \cite{Sto23}.
+The main limitation of these complexes is their lack of stability: perturbing a point set can produce a very different filtration.
+Moreover, the Dowker complex is limited to the study of two interacting point sets, while the witness complex requires a choice of ``landmark points" and it is not clear how to choose those in practice.

-\textbf{Outline.} Section~\ref{sec:2} reviews the background on discrete geometry and algebraic topology.
-Section~\ref{sec:3} introduces the chromatic alpha complexes, which are sublevel sets of the squared radius function on the chromatic Delaunay mosaic, and explains how to compute it.
-Section~\ref{sec:4} studies the persistent homology of the chromatic alpha complexes, with an emphasis on the two and three colors setting.
-Section~\ref{sec:5} concludes the paper.
+\textbf{Outline.} Section~\ref{sec:2} reviews the alpha complex in the mono-chromatic case.
+Section~\ref{sec:3} extends this construction to the chromatic case.
+Section~\ref{sec:4} proves that the radius function on the chromatic Delaunay mosaic is generalized discrete Morse.
+Section~\ref{sec:5} studies the persistent homology of the chromatic alpha complexes, with an emphasis on the two and three colors settings.
+Section~\ref{sec:6} concludes the paper.